taturyan/fairness/README.md

 ```

 ## Dependencies
-The dependencies are in the `./requirements.txt` file.
+The dependencies are in the `requirements.txt` file.
 They will be installed automatically during the package installation.

 ## Examples